ASC Strategic Plan

 To keep pace with the rapidly changing Alberta marketplace and constantly evolving securities industry, we are continuing our work in a number of areas, including:

-- Derivatives Markets: We will continue to develop a derivatives framework including the necessary compliance and surveillance tools required to ensure a practical and effective regime.
+- Derivatives markets: We will continue to implement a practical derivatives framework including the necessary compliance and surveillance tools required to ensure a practical and effective regime.
+We will also be a leader in the CSA respecting oversight of energy commodity derivatives and monitor carbon offset markets, providing appropriate regulation.

-- Environment, Social and Governance: The ASC will continue contributing in relevant environmental, social and governance related policy discussions.
+- Environment, social and governance: The ASC will continue to play a leadership role in relevant environmental, social and governance related policy discussions.

 - All things energy: We will leverage our existing oil & gas expertise and continue to build out our abilities in “all things energy” (e.g. cleantech, carbon capture, utilization and storage technology, lithium, helium and hydrogen production, and renewable energy).

-- Financial Technology: We will continue to monitor technological innovation in the financial marketplace and its intersection with securities laws, and develop an appropriate regulatory response.
+- Financial technology: We will continue to monitor technological innovation in the financial marketplace and its intersection with securities laws, and develop an appropriate regulatory response.
+This includes conducting research to better understand “do-it-yourself” investing, gamification and the impact of social media and advancing regulatory initiatives as necessary, and addressing crypto and digital asset regulation.

 Leverage technology